Quantum state engineering by steering in the presence of errors: Dynamic errors

 Following the quantum trajectory formalism described in Sec.~\ref{sec:ideal_protocol_and_setup} [cf. Eq.~\eqref{eq:07}], an SME that simultaneously describes the erroneous steering and measurement stochasticities takes the form (see Fig.~\ref{fig:00001}) \begin{widetext}

 \end{widetext} The derivation of the above SME is shown in Appendix~\ref{sec:appendix_jump_several_directions_static}.
 This equation can be understood as follows.
-Between $t$ and $t + \dd t$, only one of the stochastic variables (or indicators), say, $\chi_i(t)$, is equal to unity, and the rest are zero.
+Between $t$ and $t + \dd t$, only one of the stochastic variables (or indicators), say, $\chi_i(t)$, equals unity, and the rest are zero.
 This occurs randomly with a probability

 where $\mathbb{E}$ denotes the trajectory average.
 At the same time, the Poissonian increment $\dd N_i(t)$ describes a jump [$\dd N_i(t) = 1$] or the lack of it [$\dd N_i(t) = 0$] corresponding to the $i$-th steering direction for which $\chi_i(t)=1$.
 The strength of each counting process is given by the mean